HotelQuickly/WeAreHiring/iOS.md

 ### Compensation

 We're still small but we recognise that we need to pay well to get the talent we need.
-To really (I mean REALLY) good candidates we can offer equity.
+To really (I mean *REALLY*) good candidates we can offer equity.

 But we offer much more to make you happy - check the [compensation packages](https://github.com/HotelQuickly/WeAreHiring/blob/master/README.md#compensation-packages).

 ### How to apply?

-The full hiring process is [described here](https://github.com/HotelQuickly/WeAreHiring/blob/master/README.md#hiring-process).
+Do you want to enjoy some fun while working with us?
+Then check next steps in our [hiring process](https://github.com/HotelQuickly/WeAreHiring/blob/master/README.md#hiring-process).
 RTFM and apply.

 *No brogrammers / ninjas / rockstars, please.*